fyc0322/CSE701_Project3/README.md

 ![GitHub Logo](/pictures/05.png)

 ### double integra (string& expr_i, double a, double b, double eps):
-This function is used to calculate the integration of formula expr_i from a to b with precison eps.
+This function is used to calculate the integration of formula expr_i from a to b with precision eps.
 The result of integration will be returned as a double one.

 **Algorithms:**
 The integration is based on the trapezoidal rule and its principle is clearly listed on Wiki Link:[trapezoidal rule](https://en.wikipedia.org/wiki/Trapezoidal_rule).